Trovemaster/TROVE/docs/source/quickstart.rst

      END

 As discussed in more detail in later chapters, TROVE uses products of primitive one-dimensional functions as basis functions.
-The polyad number, :math:`P`, is a way to restrict the size of the basis set.\cite{TROVE} The sum of the primitive function's vibrational quantum number, :math:`v_i`, is then restricted to be below ``N``, that is:
+The polyad number, :math:`P`, is a way to restrict the size of the basis set [TROVE]_.
+The sum of the primitive function's vibrational quantum number, :math:`v_i`, is then restricted to be below ``N``, that is:
 \begin{equation}
 \label{eq.polyad}